Billing data export

 Query with labels

-The query below shows how to filter costs using labels.
-It returns cost breakdown for resources with the environment
+The query below returns the cost breakdown for resources with the label environment

 SELECT